ize1020/Final-Project-Kandula/README.md

     * script will execute:
      * tf init + tf apply --auto-approve
      * will create config file for ssh connect
-     * copy needed file to bastion-ansible server
+     * copy and run the needed file to the ec2 private machine.

-## After the script end connect to bastion to run ansible command:
-  * cd ansible/
-  * Ansible-playbook –i hosts –private-key /home/ubuntu/kandula_10.pem consul/consul_setup.yaml
-  * Ansible-playbook –i hosts –private-key /home/ubuntu/kandula_10.pem consul/agent_setup.yaml
-    * when that finish you can go check the dns of the alb and see the consul service.